awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 + Custom Startup Script
 + Task Scheduler

-For more information about the **CPUUtilization \(Maximum\)** metric, see [Get Statistics for a Specific EC2 Instance](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/US_SingleMetricPerInstance.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Get Statistics for a Specific Resource](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SingleMetricPerInstance.html) in the *Amazon CloudWatch User Guide*\.
 For additional troubleshooting tips, see [High CPU usage shortly after Windows starts](troubleshooting-windows-instances.md#high-cpu-issue)\.

 ### Recovery Console Screen<a name="recovery-console-screen"></a>